 As operating temperature increases, material strength typically decreases.
 ANSI standards provide derating factors for different materials at elevated temperatures.
 For example, a Class 300 carbon steel pump rated for 740 psi at ambient temperature may have a reduced rating at 500°F.

 Temperature Derating Principle: Always verify your pump's pressure rating at the actual operating temperature of your system.
 Temperature-adjusted ratings are typically lower than room-temperature ratings.
+Request pressure-temperature curves from manufacturers for accurate ratings.

 Key Industrial Pump Standards Beyond ANSI